-As the global shortage of chips keeps persisting, the South Korean electronics giant, Samsung and the American electric vehicle company, Tesla have moved into built the hometown of semiconductors.
+As the global shortage of chips keeps persisting, the South Korean electronics giant Samsung and the American electric vehicle company Tesla have moved into building the hometown of semiconductors.

 The report revealed that Texas Governor Greg Abbott has announced on December 5th that the state will become a concentration of semiconductor manufacturing in the future when there is a shortage of chips.

 In his wordings Texas Governor Greg Abbott said : “In the past ten or two decades, the United States has made a mistake by outsourcing the production of all necessities, including semiconductors and urgently needed medical supplies.
 We should not rely on other countries to meet our needs.
 Basic needs.
 This is also the reason why Texas is leading the trend.
 Being the home of semiconductors can meet people’s daily needs.
 Everything from electronic devices to the production of automobiles is inseparable from semiconductors.”

 Recall that last month South Korean electronics giant announced plans to establish a $17 billion semiconductor factory in the south of Austin, Texas, amid a global shortage of chips used in cars, phones, tablets, video game consoles, and other electronic devices.

 In unveiling the project, Governor Greg Abbott remarked, “This is the largest foreign direct investment in the state of Texas ever.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Samsung stated that construction on the project will begin next year, with operations expected to commence in the second half of 2024.